 Tag by Company Size

-Tagging by company size can help analyze the difference your internal support efforts.
+Tagging by company size can help analyze the difference in your internal support efforts.
 It can also identify any standout successes or chinks in the system.

 It can also help bring to light common things enterprise companies require compared to small businesses.
 For example:

-- More internal support
+• More internal support

-- Transparency to share to higher-ups
+• Transparency to share with higher-ups

-- Technical support for more automation
+• Technical support for more automation

-- Action plans for bottlenecks
+• Action plans for bottlenecks

 Tag by Growth Potential

-Tagging by growth potential is vital as you want your clients (and your own company) to grow.
+Tagging by growth potential is vital as you want your clients (and company) to grow.
 If your product or service allows for expansion packages or you sell subscriptions, analyze how much potential different customers have to grow.

 The great thing is that GUIDEcx allows for multiple tags on projects and templates (project outlines).
-Although you could organize your onboarding projects without adding multiple tags to a project, it definitely helps.
+Although you could organize your onboarding projects without adding multiple tags to a project, it helps.
 Especially if you’re trying to compare the onboarding for your newest product, but only with your small-business customers.

 By creating tags for growth potential, company size, product or service, internal team members, and industry, you will be better able to track, compare, organize, and manage all your onboarding projects.